FAQs

 Our Well Baby Clinics are located at various venues across the borough of Bromley.
 To find out where there are and when they will be taking place, visit the Well Baby Clinics page.

-When your baby is between 10-14 days old you will receive a telephone call from a Health Visitor to discuss coming to visit you at home for your new birth visit.
+When your baby is between 10-14 days old, a Health Visitor will visit you and your baby at home for the new birth visit.

 School Nurses are qualified Nurses or Midwives who have completed further training.
 Every school has a named School Nurse who provides advice to children about healthy living and supports them in their choices.

-School Nurses also support schools in the development of Individual health Care Plans (ICHPs) for the children and young people who need them.
+School Nurses also support schools in the development and review of Individual health Care Plans (ICHPs) for the children and young people who need them.